louisechen520/Bi-STAT/readme.md

 # Bidirectional Spatial-Temporal Adaptive Transformer for Urban Traffic Forecasting

+## Requirements

+Python 3.7.3
+Pytorch 1.9.0
+Numpy 1.19.5
+argparse

+## Dataset

-the datasets used in our experiments including PEMSD3, PEMSD4, PEMSD7 and PEMSD8 are available at [STSGCN](https://github.com/Davidham3/STSGCN).
+The datasets (PEMSD3, PEMSD4, PEMSD7 and PEMSD8) used in our experiments are available at [STSGCN](https://github.com/Davidham3/STSGCN).

-## Structure:
+## Project Structure

-* lib: containing methods to construct the graph matrix and the spatial embedding matrix, besides there are some self-defined modules for our work in utils, such as data loading, data pre-processing, normalization and evaluation metrics.
+* lib: the codes to to construct the graph matrix and the spatial embedding matrix, and the common utils such as data loading, pre-processing and normalization, evaluation.

 * models: implementation of our Bi-STAT model

-## Requirements

-Python 3.7.3, Pytorch 1.9.0, Numpy 1.19.5 and argparse

-## Runs
+## Run
-remember to change the data directory to your own

-* to get the sensor graph for the dataset:
+* (1) Get the sensor graph for the dataset

     python construct_adj.py

-* to generate the spatial embedding for the dataset:
+* (2) Generate the spatial embedding for the dataset

     python generate_SE.py

-* to run our Bi-STAT model:
+* (3) Run our Bi-STAT model

     python run.py